MAIF/otoroshi/otoroshi/javascript/src/style/readme.md

 ## Layout
 The container is fluid.
-The main layout is defined as a *global* and areas are divided in : *header*, *aside* and *section*.
+The main layout is defined like this : *global.scss* and areas are divided in : *header.scss*, *aside.scss* and *section.scss*.

 ## Breakpoint

 Defined in variables.scss.
-Default breakpoint for mobile is
+Default breakpoint for media queries are
 ```css
   $bp-xs-up:767px; //min-width
   $bp-xs:$bp-xs-up - 1; //max-width
 ```
-add *-xs-* in the name (see examples below)
+add *-xs-* or *-xs-up-* in the name (see examples below)

 ## Margins & Padding
 * Choice of values (in pixels) : 5, 10, 20